houseofstake/houseofstake.org/docs/strategic-direction/the-future-ai-and-scaling.md

 Whether such a system is desirable or possible depends not just on technical feasibility — but on **social trust** and how we encode governance values into autonomous agents.

-> 📌 For a deeper exploration of this three-stage vision, check out:
+> For a deeper exploration of this three-stage vision, check out:
 > [Three Stages of AI Governance – by Illia Polosukhin & co](https://rettig.substack.com/p/three-stages-of-ai-governance?r=16en&utm_medium=ios&triedRedirect=true)

 ---

-### Scalable Infrastructure
+### Scalable Infrastructure {#scalable-infrastructure}

 To support this evolution, House of Stake promotes: